TameshkCloud/todoberry-server/README.md

 # TodoBerry Server
-TodoBerry is an opensource TodoList Application.
+TodoBerry is an opensource list-making and issue tracking application.

 > NOTE!
+>
 > This project is very early stages and is not yet usable as an application.
 However it is available for anyone to test, play with or contribute to.

-This Repository belongs to TodoBerry's Server side application that serves our RestFul API.
+This Repository belongs to TodoBerry's Server side application that serves our RESTFul API.